marcotallone/deep-learning-project/README.md

 - **Dropout**: dropout layers are used throughout the model to prevent overfitting and improve the model's generalization capabilities by randomly setting a fraction of the input units to zero during training.
 - **Classification Head**: the output of the final transformer encoder layer is passed through a classification head; in particular, this head consists of a layer normalization, a linear layer to map the encoded features to the number of classes, and a dropout layer to further prevent overfitting.

 Also this model performs the classification task by taking in input the MRI scans of shape 128x128x3 and outputs a prediction of the class of the tumor.
 The model is trained using the cross-entropy loss function and the Adam optimizer, along with a learning rate scheduler to improve the training process.
-L2 regularization is also applied to the model's parameters to prevent overfitting.
+L2 regularization is also applied to the model's parameters to prevent overfitting.\
+Once again, additional implementation specific details can be found in the [`vit.py`](./models/vit.py) script.

 #### Comparison